creacominc/HT_Resolve_Python/README.md

 To get these working for Resolve, copy these files to "/Library/Application Support/Blackmagic Design/DaVinci Resolve/Fusion/Scripts/Comp/"
 You can copy these by running the setupEnv.py script like this:  'python3 setupEnv.py'

+## Usage:

+To use the scripts, click on Workspace->Scripts->Comp then select the script you want to run.
+If there are errors or output, they will appear in the Console which you can see with Workspace->Console.

 ## Files: